ruanzx/devcontainer-templates/features/spec-kit/README.md

         "ghcr.io/devcontainers/features/python:1": {
             "version": "3.11"
         },
-        "ghcr.io/ruanzx/features/specify-cli:latest": {}
+        "ghcr.io/ruanzx/features/spec-kit:latest": {}
     }
 }
 ```

-> **Note**: Python 3.11+ is **required** for specify-cli.
+> **Note**: Python 3.11+ is **required** for spec-kit.
 This feature does not install Python automatically.
 Please include the Python DevContainer feature as shown above, or ensure Python 3.11+ is available in your base image.

 ### Complete Spec-Driven Development Environment